MiuLab/Taiwan-LLM/README.md

 - Version 1.0 was released in August 2023.
 - Version 2.0 was released in October 2023, sponsored by Ubitus K.K.

-These models are designed to support Traditional Chinese and are optimized for Taiwanese culture and related applications.
+These models are designed to support Traditional Mandarin and are optimized for Taiwanese culture and related applications.
 For more detailed information about our models, including demos, features, and examples, please visit our [Hugging Face collection](https://huggingface.co/collections/yentinglin/taiwan-llm-6523f5a2d6ca498dc3810f07).